Live Updates arrow

 Re-joining the water cycle

 After all of these treatment steps, the clean water is finally ready to re-join the environment.
-It’s released into nearby rivers, lakes, or oceans, where it then rejoins the natural water cycle.
+It’s released into nearby rivers, lakes, or oceans, where it then re-joins the natural water cycle.
 The water you're using today would have once been rain, groundwater, and even river water.

 Your wastewater